Skip to Content

 • Producing printed reports and wall charts

 Neither system does everything alone.
 ChessRoster makes your tournament visible online and simplifies registration.
 SwissSys runs the mechanics of the event.
+When the two are connected, extra features such as Live View and pairing notifications become available.

 The Typical Workflow